abelardopardo/ontask_b/docs_src/Install/index.rst

 Installation process
 ####################

 OnTask is a Web application that manages data about learners to offer them personalized support.
-For this reason the installation process complies with a set of tight security restrictions.
-Some of these restrictions lie within the scope of the tool, but others are part of the environment in which the application is installed.
+For this reason the installation process includes a set of tight security restrictions.
+Some of them lie within the scope of the tool, but others are part of the environment in which the application is installed.
 We strongly recommend to install OnTask in a web server that uses TTL encryption (HTTPS) to serve all the pages.
 The application requires exchanging sensitive information about your session with the browser, so the information should be encrypted.

 Requirements
 ************

 OnTask has been developed as a `Django <https://www.djangoproject.com/>`_ application.
 Django is a high-level, python-based web framework that supports a rich set of functionality typically required in applications like OnTask.
-But as with many other applications, OnTask requires a set of additional applications for its execution:
+As many other web applications, OnTask requires a set of additional libraries for its execution, namely:

-- Python 3
+- Python 3.7
 - Django 2.2
-- Additional Django modules (included in the requirements/base.txt) file
+- Additional Django modules listed in the file ``requirements/base.txt``
 - Redis
 - PostgreSQL (version 9.5 or later)

-Some of these requirements are handled through Python's package index application `pip <https://pypi.python.org/pypi/pip>`__.
+Some of these requirements are handled using `pip <https://pypi.python.org/pypi/pip>`__ (Python's package index application).

-Are you upgrading from a version < 2.8 to 2.8 or later?
-*******************************************************

 If you are upgrading OnTask from a version lower than 2.8 to 2.8 or later, you need to disable the ``crontab`` used to execute tasks asynchronously from the web server.
 Starting in version 2.8 those tasks are executed by an application called ``celery`` that is managed using ``supervisor`` (see :ref:`scheduling_tasks`).